microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 ```
 DOCKER_OPTS="--log-driver=fluentd --log-opt fluentd-address=localhost:25225"
 ```
-2. Save the file and then restart the docker service:
+2. Save the file and then restart the docker service and oms service:
 ```
-service docker restart
+sudo service docker restart
+sudo service omsagent restart
 ```

 ## What now?